 We believe that globally and locally, there is a need for a fair distribution of power and resources, vital condition for justice, well-being and peace.
 In order to promote that there is a need to acknowledge that today's events are a result and a continuation of the wrongs done in the past and to take responsibility to act towards restoring and repairing all that is possible.
 Thus, Windows perceives itself as part of a growing local and international movement of people committed to face those challenges, and to make the world a better and safer place for all of us.

-A grassroots organization, Windows has a unique structure of Palestinians from both sides of the Green Line and Israeli Jews, on all level of the organization.
+As a grassroots organization, Windows has a unique structure of Palestinians from both sides of the Green Line and Israeli Jews, on all level of the organization.
 We all share values of human rights and democracy and believe in the ability of individuals and small groups to make a difference.

 We came to the shared space of Windows with the belief that this land is a home to all of us, committed to change the imbalance of power that exist between our sides and recognizing that as allies we have more power to do it.